 Vanguard offers the Vanguard Personal Advisor Services at 0.3% of assets under management.
-As of September 2017, Vanguard had total $93 billion enrolled in this program, far exceeding startups Betterment and Wealthfront.
+As of December 2020, Vanguard had a total of $148.6 billion enrolled in this program, far exceeding startups Betterment and Wealthfront.

 Investment Management vs Financial Planning